 Best for: Culture History, Family, Highlights

-The Zanzibar Serena Hotel is idyllically situated on the seafront of Stone Town and has become Stone Town’s most luxurious hotel.
+Zanzibar Serena Hotel is idyllically situated on the seafront of Stone Town and has become one of its most luxurious hotels.
 The Zanzibar Serena is a haven of tranquility and comfort amongst the bustle of one of East Africa’s most enchanting towns.

 To start planning your tailor-made holiday, call us on (646) 934-8870

-Zanzibar Serena Hotel is idyllically situated on the sea-front of Stone Town and has become Stone Town’s most luxurious hotel.
+Zanzibar Serena Hotel is idyllically situated on the sea-front of Stone Town and has become one of Stone Town’s most luxurious hotels.
 The hotel offers a haven of tranquillity and opulence amongst the bustle of one of East Africa’s most historic and enchanting towns.